codacy/docs/docs/repositories/issues.md

 <!--issue-detail-start-->
 Click the title of an issue to see the following information:

--   The committer and date of the commit that introduced the issue<!-- TODO CY-6604 I'm not seeing this.
-Is this by design? -->
+-   The committer and date of the commit that introduced the issue, if available
 -   The estimated time to fix the issue
 -   What the issue is and how to solve it
 -   The [tool that reported the issue](../getting-started/supported-languages-and-tools.md) and the related code pattern
--   The programming language and category of the issue<!-- TODO CY-6604 I'm not seeing this.
-Is this by design? -->
 <!--issue-detail-end-->

 ![Issue details](images/issues-detail.png)<!-- TODO CY-6604 Update screenshot -->